snellen/umvvm/README.md

 }
 ```
 In uMvvm, all coroutines launched in a ViewModel run on the main thread.
-The reasons for that are:
+The reasons for this are:
 1. To greatly reduce the risk of race conditions when updating the model
    state
 2. In most cases, the ViewModel updates some LiveData after executing a